JWCow/saigoneats/instructions.md

 # Restaurant Directory Website PRD

-Version 1.0 | Date: February 5, 2025
+Version 1.0 | Date: February 5, 2024

 ## 1. Product Overview

 ### 1.1 Purpose

-A modern, static website that serves as a curated directory of restaurants and services in Ho Chi Minh City, providing users with an elegant interface to discover dining options across different cuisines.
+A modern, dynamic website that serves as a curated directory of restaurants and services in Ho Chi Minh City, providing users with an elegant interface to discover dining options across different cuisines.
+The platform allows users to suggest new locations and view detailed information about each establishment.

 ### 1.2 Target Audience